-Our Closed Block segment consists of group and individual long-term care and other insurance products no longer actively marketed.
-Closed Block segment premium income for 2022 was comprised of approximately 74 percent group and individual long-term care and 26 percent other insurance products.
+Our Closed Block segment consists of group and individual long-term care, individual disability, and other insurance products no longer actively marketed.
+Closed Block segment premium income for 2021 was comprised of approximately 71 percent group and individual long-term care and 29 percent individual disability.